 We had a long layover in Istanbul and discovered that transit passengers could go on a free day tour of Istanbul.
-The airline handled everything and we had a great breakfast, tour, and lunch with a small group of 10, and then back to the airport.
+The airline handled everything and we had a wonderful breakfast, tour, and lunch with a small group of 10, and then back to the airport.
 We flew on to Greece the same day and arrived in Athens in the early evening.

 Super tired (our flight had left Khartoum at 3:30 am), we slept well and were ready to go see the Acropolis on Thursday.
 The huge outcropping of rock with the remains of the temples on it was amazing!
 It started to rain, but we really didn’t even mind, as we have spent these last long weeks in the hot dry desert, so the rain to us felt wonderful.